solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 #### Azure Event Grid

 Azure Event Grid is a serverless publish-subscribe system that integrates well with Azure and non-Azure services.
-As an event-based system, it simply relays state changes to subscribers; it does not contain the actual data that was changed.
+As an event-based system, it simply relays state changes to subscribers; it does not contain the actual data that changed.

 #### Azure Service Bus

 Azure Service Bus provides a *queue* capability to pass each message to one consumer (first-in-first-out queue).
 Moreover, Service Bus includes pub-sub functionality, allowing more than one consumer to receive a message.

 #### Azure Event Hubs